 Marcel Cravenne essentially worked for TV :and yet ,his "Danse De Mort " is one of the best post -war French movies and one of the two great overlooked Von Stroheim's parts of that era ,the other being "La Foire Aux Chimères ".

-Both Cravenne's and Pierre Chenal's movie have in common an absolute pessimism ;Von Stroheim portrays fallen aristocrats ,humiliated men,no other actor played the humiliated demeaned man like the director of "Greed" could .And remember "Sunset blvd" :Max Von Mayerling was a fallen director ,exactly what happened to him in real life.The entire French career as an actor of Mr Von Stroheim should be studied :even in a supporting part (say "Pièges" ,Siodmak ,1939) he played a man still dreaming of former glories gone long ago.
+Both Cravenne's and Pierre Chenal's movies have in common an absolute pessimism ;Von Stroheim portrays fallen aristocrats ,humiliated men,no other actor played the humiliated demeaned man like the director of "Greed" could .And remember "Sunset blvd" :Max Von Mayerling was a fallen director ,exactly what happened to him in real life.The entire French career as an actor of Mr Von Stroheim should be studied :even in a supporting part (say "Pièges" ,Siodmak ,1939) he played a man still dreaming of former glories gone long ago.

 In "Danse De Mort " he plays opposite his wife in real life,Denise Vernac ,(they would play again together in "Le Signal Rouge" (1948))